 - Completion of third semester: Confirmation of learning outcomes at the three universities, acquisition of content for special subject research, support for selecting an internship

-- Completion of fourth semester: Establishment of two-year learning outcomes, confirmation of knowledge and skills needed to graduate, support for completing special subject research report
+- Completion of fourth semester: Establishment of two-year learning outcomes, confirmation of knowledge and skills needed to graduate, support for completing complete comprehensive report

 By providing students with guidance as we operate this system, we appropriately evaluate their level of achievement while helping them to progress systematically and effectively from enrollment to graduation.
 Click here for more details.

 - Form_1 Application Form for Comprehensive Report Review (Example) (doc)

 - Form_1 Application Form for Comprehensive Report Review (doc)